Secretary of Commerce

 When Warren Harding was elected President in 1920, he appointed Herbert Hoover Secretary of Commerce.
 The Commerce Department had traditionally been a sleepy backwater, primarily responsible for lighthouses and fisheries.
 Hoover made the Commerce Department a powerful organization, with a mission to help business and industry become more profitable and efficient, both for the owners and the workers.

 Hoover encouraged research into measures to counteract harmful business cycles.
 He supported government regulation of new industries like aviation and radio.
 He standardized tools, hardware, building materials, and auto parts to various industries.
 Finally, he pursued international trade opportunities for American business.
-To win these reforms, Hoover strengthened existing agencies in the Commerce Department, like the Bureau of Foreign and Domestic Commerce, or simply established new ones, like the Bureau of Standards, for the standardization project.
+To effect these reforms, Hoover strengthened existing Commerce Department agencies or established new ones.
 He also formed commissions that brought together government officials, experts, and leaders of the relevant sectors to expand the economy.

 Through the initiatives he supported, Hoover hoped to create an economy that would smooth the business cycle, eliminating damaging ebbs and flows and generating higher growth.
 He believed that eradicating waste and improving efficiency would achieve these results.
 He also believed that the American economy would be healthier if business leaders worked together, with government officials and experts from the social sciences, in a form of private-sector economic planning.
 This stance led him to support trade associations—industry-wide cooperative groups wherein information on prices, markets, and products could be exchanged among competitors—which Hoover saw as a middle way between competition and monopoly.
 He insisted, though, that participation in these associations remain voluntary and that the government merely promote, rather than require, their establishment.